even4void/rstats-esme/README.md

 6. Dec, 12: Reporting with R Markdown and Shiny
 7. Dec, 19: Final project

-All session will run for 3 hours, including a 1-hour hand-on practical.
+Each session will run for 3 hours, including a 1-hour hand-on practical.
 Solutions will be available in the [code][code] folder.
 Additional lectures are listed below.

 - Nov, 14-15: ISLR §2.1 and R4DS §3 and §7
 - Nov, 28: ISLR §10.2-10.3 and R4DS §13